MatsNl/pyatag-ha/README.md

 ## Instalation

-1. Add files to custom_components directory or use custom_updater component
+1. Add files to custom_components directory or use HACS

    - .homeassistant/custom_components/atag/\*.py